Skip to content

 • HVAC System Failure: Persistent moisture can corrode a heat pump’s internal components, leading to expensive repairs or a complete system breakdown.

-What DIY Steps Can Castle Pines Homeowners Take to Address a Minor Heat Pump Water Leak?
+What DIY Steps Can Castle Pines Homeowners Take for a Minor Leak?

 1. Check the Air Filter: A clogged filter is a primary cause of frozen coils and water leaks.
 If your filter is dirty, replace it.